 Your left hip should go back and upwards.
 People talk about generating wrist lag but you don’t need to try and do that.

 This is about polishing your swing, so the more you can get your left side being dominant, the more you will create the lag in the left wrist into impact.
 That’ll help you get a more crisp strike through impact.

 2. Stay stable

 There are a lot of people who will apply the same principles to their pitching as they would to a full shot.

 In a full shot, what you’ll tend to do is this: as you swing back, you’ll load the right side and, as you start the transition, you’ll move and shift onto the front foot.

 For a shorter shot, where the emphasis is not on generating power, there can be a lot more stability in that.
 If you’ve set up with the weight slightly on the left side, it should stay there throughout the course of the swing.

 You don’t need the same weight shift as you would in a full swing, and you don’t need an active lower half.
-It’s not about generating clubhead speed and, yes, the left shoulder and hip will clear out of the way, as they would do with a full iron shot – but what you’re looking for is greater stability.

 There tends to be a general feeling amongst some folk that, post impact, nothing matters but what you’ve got to remember is that the golf swing is a free flowing movement.